mabessa/recipe/README.md

 # Guacamole recipe

 Used in teaching Git.
 Also in teaching branches.
+A second edit.